Bringing a splash of colour to The Bath at Bodnant

 Pochin’s grandson Henry McLaren added the encircling walls of the Bath in the early 1900s when he built the nearby Italianate terraces and it’s thought that the donor family used to take dips here.
 Over the years the area has been known as the Bathing Pool and the Goldfish Pond and was once home to Koi Carp.

-In recent years there have been ideas to refresh the ageing, shrubby poolside planting and storms of Christmas 2013 gave the revamp a new impetus when a large 200-year-old oak tree came down, damaging walls and ripping up beds.
+In recent years there were ideas to refresh the ageing, shrubby poolside planting and storms of Christmas 2013 gave the revamp a new impetus when a large 200-year-old oak tree came down, damaging walls and ripping up beds.

-In New Year 2014 the garden team began repairing surrounding beds and this spring work began on the Bath area itself.
-Walls have been repaired, old plants have been removed, soil improved and a new scheme planted.
-Most dramatically, a tall hedge which hid the Bath from the upper lawns has been removed, giving visitors a new vista down into the garden.
-Following frequent requests from visitors goldfish will be returned to the pool, completing the renovation.
+Work began in New Year 2014; walls were repaired, old plants were removed, soil improved and a new scheme planted.
+Most dramatically, a tall hedge which hid the Bath from the upper lawns was removed, giving visitors a new vista down into the garden.

 Garden supervisor Bill Warrell who led the project, says: “We came up with the idea of turning the Bath into a miniature exotic paradise, filled with lush foliage and brightly coloured flowers.
 We wanted to create something fun and colourful that was a little different to the rest of the garden, also reflecting the Bath’s history.
 I love bright colours and bold foliage and the Bath’s sheltered microclimate offered us an ideal opportunity for a little experimentation.